Computational-Psychiatry/SDS/README.md

 Valdiation can be performed either on a single file or the whole raw directory

-#### Details of sample validated dataset and sample compiled csv outputs
+#### Details of sample raw dataset and sample raw dataset validated outputs
-* A sample source directory is provided in sample_test_dataset.
+* A sample raw dataset is provided in sample_outputs/raw/.
-* The sample outputs for complied csv and raw folder structure is provided in sample_outputs directory.
+* The sample outputs for validation are located in the sample_outputs directory.

 ## SDS_Validator_as_Library